interpretable-ai-workshop/interpretable-ai-workshop.github.io/calls.md

 # Call for Papers

-We invite submissions in two tracks.
+We invite submissions of previously unpublished papers, in two tracks.

 **Full paper track**: In this track, we invite papers up to **6 pages** with unlimited references and supplementary materials.